theinformationretrievers/cosc345/report.md

 # How will we build it?

-Can add diagram of what I think it'll look like.
-Mention C++, Ultralight etc as possible technologies.

-Can mention the challenges we need to overcome to have a working app.
-Can discuss
-Look at roles our team members will take.
-Talk about Agileish (with that hint of waterfall) which will lead into our schedule.
 We have made a rough diagram to show the architecture for the project

 ![diagram](./mockups/diagram.png)